wjw12/python/README.md

 # For learning python
-Small programs and exercise code
+Small programs and exercise code.
-Some are copied or revised from various books
+Some are copied or revised from various books.
+Thank you...